KI7MT/wspr-analytics/docs/tools/install-python.md

 Python is an extremely flexable language.
 There are many ways one can install and configure it.
-However, with Data Analytics, it's hard to beat [Anaconda Python][] as the platform was designed specificly for this type of work.
+However, with Data Analytics, it's hard to beat [Anaconda Python][] as the platform was designed specifically for this type of work.
 You are more than welcome to use whatever methods suits your work environment best.

-The [Anaconda Python Install Instruction](https://docs.anaconda.com/anaconda/install/linux/) for Linux are quite good, so there's no need to reitterate their process.
+The [Anaconda Python Install Instruction](https://docs.anaconda.com/anaconda/install/linux/) for Linux are quite good, so there's no need to reiterate their process.
 However, I will go over the steps I use for an example.

 ## Install Prerequisites